joaovitortc/lease-protect/README.md

 </br>

 <!-- ACKNOWLEDGMENTS -->
-## Acknowledgments

-Special thanks to [Nick Romanidis](https://github.com/nick-romanidis) for guidance and support throughout the development process.
+Acknowledgements
+We extend our gratitude to the mentors and judges who provided valuable insights and guidance throughout the project:

+Jeff Pledger
+Suzanne M. Pledger
+Colin Rees
+Daniel Rizzi
+Mark Buchner
+Manish Dixit
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 </br>
 </br>